846 Naval Air Squadron: Sea King (1979-2013)

-Falklands War
+Falklands War (1982)

 In April 1982, 846 NAS embarked aboard the carrier HMS Hermes as part of the Royal Navy task force in the Falklands War.
 During the war 846 NAS Sea King's flew over 2800 hours, completed 10,000 individual troop moves and transported more than 81,600 t of freight.
+Throughout a significant campaign, the squadron provided support to ground troops and participated in various covert operations, which included the deployment of forty-five Special Forces personnel on Pebble Island on 14 May.
+There, they successfully destroyed or severely damaged eleven Argentine aircraft, while one helicopter undertook a one-way mission that concluded in Chile.
+During the campaign, thirteen Sea King H.C.4s from 846 Squadron played a crucial role during the landings at San Carlos and conducted night operations alongside the Special Boat Service (SBS) and the Special Air Service (SAS).

 In 1983, detachments were deployed aboard the carriers HMS Hermes and HMS Invincible.
 Between November 1983 and March 1984, a detachment of three Sea Kings was deployed aboard HMS Fearless and RFA Reliant to the coast of Lebanon supporting British troops involved in peacekeeping operations in Lebanon during the Lebanese Civil War and took part in the eventual withdrawal of British troops and the evacuation of civilians from Beirut, airlifting 521 civilians on 10 March 1994.
 The squadron was awarded the Boyd Trophy for these operations.